DIPlib/diplib/README.md

 *DIPlib* is a library for quantitative image analysis.
 It has been in development at Delft University of Technology in The Netherlands since 1995.
-The 3.0 release represents a complete rewrite in C++ of the library infrastructure, with most of the image processing and analysis algorithms ported unmodified from the previous version.
+The 3.0 release represents a complete rewrite in modern C++ of the library infrastructure, with most of the image processing and analysis algorithms ported unmodified from the previous version.